 Grant fell into technical communication early this century.
 He has yet to get back on his feet.
 He is currently the TechCommNZ video evangelist.
 His main role on the board is to script, shoot and produce the video introductions to the TechCommNZ conferences.
 These star his fellow board members.
 In his day job, he is the elder technical communicator for a very successful New Zealand software house.
 When Grant is not creating videos for RAMM Software Ltd or at board meetings, he plays tennis.

-Peter is currently the Head of Christchurch Polytechnic Institute of Technology's Campus Connect community learning centres.
-Two years ago, in his previous role as an Academic Team Leader, he was looking for the "next step" in his career and discovered the GDID programme at CPIT.
+Peter is currently the Ara Manager of Computing for Free community learning centres.
+In his previous role as an Academic Team Leader, he was looking for the "next step" in his career and discovered the GDID programme at CPIT.
 Having experience in writing educational materials, course books and project planning he found the programme rewarding and useful.
 While not working in the technical writing industry, the skills and knowledge gained in the GDID programme have proved immensely useful and applicable in his current management role.
 As a GDID student he joined up with TechCommNZ and attended the 2012 conference - and somehow found himself on the board...

 Shelly Davies, managing director of Hamilton-based Shelly Davies Writing & Training, bounced unconventionally and entertainingly into the New Zealand communications landscape in 2012.With a brand that’s exploded across a surprising mix of sectors and industries she’s now leading the pack.

 “Brand Shelly” is out of the box, bubbly, pretty damn irresistible, more than a little sassy, and rapidly giving fewer and fewer f*cks what anyone thinks.And it’s working.Her writing is sharp, sought after, and highly paid.
 Her trainings are high energy, instantly impactful, and booked up to two years in advance.